Rent safe and private dog parks hosted by locals

 German Shepherds require moderate to high activity each day.
 Though one of the most popular dog breeds, GSDs are an athletic breed and one of the most well-known high-energy breeds.

 When large, active breeds like this don't get sufficient exercise, they're more likely to act out on undesirable behaviors.
-They need consistent training, mental activity, and regular exercise to avoid the destruction that comes from excess energy.
+They need consistent training, mental activity, and regular physical exercise to avoid the destruction that comes from excess energy.

 Diet and Nutrition